saurabhjn76/Race-the-car/README.md

 More like a shorter version of chess, where one needs to stay focussed ,anticipate the other player moves and cover all the tracks.

 ##Objective
-In this game two players need to reach the desired desitation(the finish flag of respective colors), the one reaching first will win the game.
+In this game two players need to reach the desired destination(the finish flag of respective colors), the one reaching first will win the game.

 ##Twist
 To make game interesting each player is provided with 8 fences to make opponent's path difficult.